Philosophy of Geopolitics

 There are several geopolitical reasons why the US government should want Russia to lose the Russo-Ukrainian War:

-• Russia is China’s greatest ally, and China is currently the main geopolitical opponent of the US.
+- Russia is China’s greatest ally, and China is currently the main geopolitical opponent of the US.
 Arguably, the Cold War was tri-polar (between the US, the USSR, and China) instead of bipolar.
-Although the USSR collapsed, China never did, so in a sense, the Cold War never really ended because there’s still two global factions competing against each other: The US and its allies versus China and its allies.
+Although the USSR collapsed, China never did, so in a sense, the geopolitical alignments of the Cold War never really ended because there’s still two global factions competing against each other: The US and its allies versus China and its allies.

 I strongly disagree that Poland and the Baltic states joining NATO was the work of government elites in the US and NATO.
 Every country that ever joined NATO did so with the strong democratic approval of all its citizens and all the member states of NATO.
 Poland and other Eastern European countries joined NATO because they wanted to protect themselves from Russia, who has a long history of invading its neighbors.
 Gaining NATO membership guarantees that a country will never be attacked ever again, since it controls a strong nuclear arsenal and is the most powerful military alliance in the World.